sylc/release_up/README.md

 ## Secrets

-release-up uses dotenv to load environment variables.
+release_up uses dotenv to load environment variables.
 For example for interactiong with Github, set a `.env` file with the below

 ```